 To keep your peepers safe, you should wear sunglasses when outside, preferably wrap-around ones.
 You can also use preservative-free lubricating artificial tears to refresh the moisture on the surface of your eyes.

 Summer is all about the outdoors.
 Tossing a ball, mowing the lawn, you name it.
-But many of us simply forget to use protective eyewear.
-When over half of all eye injuries happen at home, don’t you think it’s a good idea to play it safe?
+But many of us simply forget to use protective eyewear — or to avoid dangerous activities.

+No matter what you’re doing around the house, take eye safety seriously.
 Wearing sunglasses, sports goggles and swim goggles are all great ways to protect you and your family’s vision while you’re out having summer fun.

 Improve your eye health this summer by quitting this bad habit.
 Cigarette smoke (including second-hand smoke) is a risk factor for plenty of eye diseases and major health problems, including macular degeneration, cataracts, dry eye and more.

 Let’s face it: No matter how you choose to enjoy your summer, you’ve got to remember to protect your eyes!